-How can a nonprofit community-based museum and farm like The Curran Homestead serve the public more effectively? ………….through your volunteerism!
+How can a nonprofit community-based museum like Curran Homestead Village serve the public more effectively? ………….through your volunteerism!

 - Making new friends

 - Making use of the time you have now that you are retired

 - Learning new skills like driving a circa 1950 tractor or forging a set of strap hinges for a barn door!

 - Keeping a little bit of the past alive by helping us to share skills and knowledge in venues provided at our living history museum

 - Sharing unique skills you may have with others

 - Making a contribution to a younger generation

 - Learning more about your community and your neighbors